Taj115/SoftEng321/README.md

-Software Engineering Group Project
+Software Engineering 321 Group Project
-We are Group 7 :D
+We are group 7 :D